 Practically anyone who takes part in a drive-by shooting knows that what they are doing is illegal, but few people know what specific penalties this serious crime carries.
 While some people believe only the shooter is criminally liable for the offense, that is far from the truth.
 In fact, even if you were not involved with the incident, but your vehicle was used to commit the crime, you could be convicted if the prosecution can prove that you knew the person you lent your vehicle to intended to use it to do a drive-by shooting.
-That is why anyone involved with the commission of a drive-by shooting should immediately contact a top Vista defense lawyer as soon as possible.
+That is why anyone accused of being involved with this crime needs a San Diego drive-by shooting from a motor vehicle attorney as soon as possible.

-If you have been arrested for your role in a drive-by shooting, please call Vista criminal defense lawyer Peter M. Liss at (760) 643-4050 as soon as possible.
+If you have been arrested for your role in a drive-by shooting, please call San Diego drive-by shooting from a motor vehicle attorney Peter M. Liss at (760) 643-4050 as soon as possible.

 Creative Commons Image by Kitt Foo